spencertipping/wumber/README.md

 represent physical quantities -- and that's important for CAD -- but it also muddies up the syntax something fierce.
 If I get into FEA or anything I'll probably use it, but for now I'm going to stick with thinner types.

+## Linear algebra
+Two libraries for this:

+- `Linear`: high-level vectors (`Num a => V3 a`)
+- `HMatrix`: BLAS/LAPACK integration

+We define the translation layer between the two, as well as providing the notation.